 Steve relies on his familiarity with issues common to satellite and communications companies to give him an edge in negotiations.
 This experience produces extra benefits when Steve deals with specialized satellite contract terms, targeted warranties, creative covenants, use of insurance to close gaps, license and spectrum issues, and even finance and accounting matters.
 According to Chambers Steve Kaufman is “a real authority and somebody who will always know the answer.”

 In advising clients, Steve emphasizes practicality, striving to achieve the client’s business objectives for the transaction, whether economic, risk reduction, regulatory/compliance, or transaction speed.
 This carries over into deal management as well as negotiations, where he willingly takes the lead.
 Steve and satellite practice co-head Randy Segal are regulars at the satellite conferences, making connections among clients and even adverse parties.
-He is listed in Chambers, Super Lawyers, and Legal 500.Ariane Cornell
+He is listed in Chambers, Super Lawyers, and Legal 500.Josh Brost

 Stella Guillen is a VP of Sales & Marketing for Arianespace, Inc. (AEI) responsible for all aspects of Arianespace’s launch services sales and marketing activities for US and Canadian clients.
 She is also responsible for working with companies developing LEO constellations and small satellites providing global satellite communication services, remote sensing, and earth observation services, and science and technology.

 Ms. Guillen’s background spans the satellite industry, from telecommunications to launch services.
 She has led global sales efforts for SpaceX, Spaceflight and some of the largest satellite fleet operators, such as SES and Intelsat.